digital-ember/elmMPS/~prototype/README.md

 ## What (not) to expect
 This project does not have the goal to become a fully fledged implementation of Elm for folks to rely upon and use in production.
 It is really meant to explore the projectional editor and, to a certain degree, the typesystem aspect of MPS.
 Things like code generation or the import of textual Elm source code are currently out of scope.
+** Update Novemebr 2022 **
+While above was true for the original prototype, I decided to revive the project with some more ambitious goals, which I will share shortly.

 ## Please don't ...
 This is not meant to spawn a general discussion on what's better, projectional or textual editing.
 I don't see a point in discussing such questions without having a confined context.